elzaguillot/Allele-Frequency-Spectrum-simulations/README.md

 Written by Elsa Guillot elza.guillot@gmail.com - Massey University

-This reprository contains the code to reproduce simulated allele frequency spectrum to check whether high frequency observed in the paper "Y chromosome descent clusters and male differential reproductive success: young lineage expansions dominate Asian pastoral populations" by Balaresquee et published in the European journal of human genetics.
+This reprository contains the code to reproduce simulated allele frequency spectrum observed in the paper "Y chromosome descent clusters and male differential reproductive success: young lineage expansions dominate Asian pastoral populations" by Balaresque et al.
-It contains the integrality of the code needed to reproduce the simulated allele frequency spectrum (AFS)to be conpared with figure 1 of the paper
+It contains the integrality of the code needed to reproduce the simulated allele frequency spectrum (AFS) to be conpared with figure 1 of the paper, and check whether the observation does not match processes of neutral evolution

 In the 1st part one must find a theta that matches the observed diversity presented in the paper.
 The necessary code is under the theta reprository
 In a 2nd part one must run 1 million simulations to create the AFS.
 The necessary code is under the AFS directory